 *Please note access to this group is by invitation only.

 TNOC Theme Innovation Awards

 Award offers for the 11 Innovation Awards under the Transnational Organised Crime Theme have now been announced.

-The call funds research and networking activities which address transnational organised crime from a range of cross-disciplinary approaches and research perspectives.
+The call funded research and networking activities which addressed transnational organised crime from a range of cross-disciplinary approaches and research perspectives.
 Applications were therefore invited for innovative cross-disciplinary collaborative research projects which cross the remits of the AHRC and the ESRC.
 The deadline for proposals was 16.00 on 30 March 2016.
 Full details of the call and application process can be found on the ESRC website.
 Further information is available from firstname.lastname@example.org

 To support the funding call, the Partnership established a database to facilitate networking opportunities between academic researchers across disciplines, and between academic researchers and practitioners.